-NOTE: One structure is provided for each processor instance in a system.
+NOTE One structure is provided for each processor instance in a system.
 For example, a system that supports up to two processors includes two Processor Information structures - even if only one processor is currently installed.
 Software that interprets the SMBIOS information can count the Processor Information structures to determine the maximum possible configuration of the system.

-Table 20 - Processor Information (Type 4) Structure
+Table 20 - Processor Information (Type 4) structure

 Offset Spec.
-Version Name Length Value Description 00h 2.0+ Туре BYTE 4 Processor Information Indicator 01h 2.0+ Length BYTE Varies The Length is 1Ah for version 2.0 implementations or a minimum of 20h for version 2.1 and later implementations.
+Version Name Length Value Description 00h 2.0+ Туре BYTE 4 Processor Information indicator 01h 2.0+ Length BYTE Varies Length is 1Ah for version 2.0 implementations; 23h for 2.3; 28h for 2.5; and 2Ah for version 2.6 and later implementations.
 02h 2.0+ Handle WORD Varies 04h 2.0+ Socket Designation BYTE STRING String number for Reference Designation EXAMPLE: 'J202',0 05h 2.0+ Processor Type BYTE ENUM See 7.5.1.
 06h 2.0+ Processor Family BYTE ENUM See 7.5.2.
-07h 2.0+ Processor Manufacturer BYTE STRING String number of Processor Manufacturer 08h 2.0+ Processor ID QWORD Varies Raw processor identification data.
-See 7.5.3 for details.
+07h 2.0+ Processor Manufacturer BYTE STRING String number of Processor Manufacturer 08h 2.0+ Processor ID QWORD Varies Raw processor identification data See 7.5.3 for details.
 10h 2.0+ Processor Version BYTE STRING String number describing the Processor 11h 2.0+ Voltage BYTE Varies See 7.5.4.
-12h 2.0+ External Clock WORD Varies External Clock Frequency, in MHz.
-If the value is unknown, the field is set to 0.
-14h 2.0+ Max Speed WORD Varies Maximum processor speed (in MHz) supported by the system for this processor socket.
-0E9h for a 233 MHz processor.
+12h 2.0+ External Clock WORD Varies External Clock Frequency, in MHz If the value is unknown, the field is set to 0.
+14h 2.0+ Max Speed WORD Varies Maximum processor speed (in MHz) supported by the system for this processor socket 0E9h is for a 233 MHz processor.
 If the value is unknown, the field is set to 0.
 NOTE: This field identifies a capability for the system, not the processor itself.
 16h 2.0+ Current Speed WORD Varies Same format as Max Speed NOTE: This field identifies the processor's speed at system boot, and the Processor ID field implies the processor's additional speed characteristics (that is, single speed or multiple speed).